ohtuprojekti-eficode/Amandus/documentation/future_considerations.md

 ]
 ```

-Note: we are not yet certain how other git services like BitBucket and GitLab have enabled third party authentication and authorization, but we believe that similar information could be retrieved from all of them.
+Note: we are not yet certain how other git services like BitBucket or GitLab have enabled third party authentication and authorization, but we believe that similar information could be retrieved from all of them.